Can Cardio Dance Improve Your Health?

 Which Dance Style Should You Choose?

 Ultimately, your choice of dance style probably depends on a number of factors besides health and fitness.
 Still, you may want to think about the impact that your fitness level will have on the smooth progress of your lessons.
-If you don’t get a lot of exercise and have no specific stylistic preference, you may want to start out with the Foxtrot or a similarly slow-paced ballroom style.
+If you don’t get a lot of exercises and have no specific stylistic preference, you may want to start out with the Foxtrot or a similarly slow-paced ballroom style.